codecov/example-rust/README.md

 way you can [follow the badge link][5] and see how [Codecov][1] works.
 You can view the code there, see hits and misses for coverage, etc.

+**As of July 2, 2016, there is [no option to make rustdoc generate a runnable test executable][rustdoc-executable].
+That means that documentation tests will not show in your coverage data.
+If you discover a way to run the doctest executable with kcov, please open an [Issue][issues] and we will add that to these instructions.**

 ## Basic Usage

 Run your tests with [kcov][6] in order to create the necessary coverage